 Drapes & bedding

-Like carpets and rugs, drapes and beddings trap dust, pollen and other irritants.
+Like carpets and rugs, drapes and bedding trap dust, pollen and other irritants.
 Washing them regularly in water that’s at least 55 C will keep them fresh and clean.
-Pillow and mattress covers that are dust and allergen-proof can be a good investment, as can allergen-proof box spring covers.
-Learn how to wash your pillows.
+Pillow and mattress covers that are dust- and allergen-proof can be a good investment, as can allergen-proof box spring covers.
+Bedding should be washed weekly; pillows every six months.

 Humidity